 One important note–be sure that you only pursue a computer science degree from a program with ABET accreditation.
 ABET is a programmatic accreditation agency whose stamp of approval is largely seen as essential for those earning degrees in technical areas like computer science and engineering.
 In other words, in order for your bachelor’s degree in computer science to lead to a six-figure income, it must be, at the very least, ABET accredited.

 8. Bachelor’s Degree in Actuarial Science

-The Bachelor’s Degree in Actuarial Science is, appropriately enough, the primary degree path for those interested in becoming actuaries.
+The Bachelor’s Degree in Actuarial Science is a professional degree for those interested in becoming actuaries.
 As an actuary, you’ll employ statistics and financial theory in order to provide comprehensive analysis of risk, uncertainty and the economic costs of both.
 If that doesn’t necessarily sound riveting, perhaps you’ll consider the take-home pay something to get excited about.

-The Bureau of Labor Statistics says that Actuaries earned a 2020 Median Pay of $111,030.
+The Bureau of Labor Statistics says that Actuaries earned a median salary of $105,900 in 2021.
 And hey, if you enjoy mathematics and risk calculation, you may actually really like the work.
-The BLS notes that most actuaries will be employed by insurance companies, and their work will form the basis for many of the financial decisions that these companies render on behalf of customers.
-Bear in mind that you would need to pass a number of certification exams before you could work in this role.
-But once you’ve done this, you gain access to a field with an extremely robust 24% rate of growth.
+The BLS notes that most actuaries will be employed by insurance companies.
+Their work will form the basis for many of the financial decisions that these companies render on behalf of customers.
+Bear in mind that you would need to pass a number of certification exams before you could work in this role and earn a six figure salary.
+But once you’ve done this, you gain access to a field with an extremely robust 21% rate of growth.

 10. Bachelor’s Degree in Healthcare Administration